Speakers

 Considerations on resource protection and sustainability

-The global protection of our earth's natural resources, which has become necessary, can only be successful if it does not start with thinking about our own consumption.
-Every day, for example, the rainforests necessary to maintain biodiversity and a balanced climate are cut down on a large scale.
-In their place, the agricultural industry is expanding, often with genetically modified soy, corn and wheat.
-The whole world is supplied.
+The global protection of our planet's natural resources, which has become necessary, can only be successful if it does not begin with thinking about our own consumption.
+For example, the rainforests that are necessary for maintaining biodiversity and a balanced climate are being cut down on a large scale every day.
+In their place, the agricultural industry is spreading more and more, often with genetically modified soy, corn and wheat.
+The whole world is being supplied.

-Numerous good ideas and realized examples of how one can be active in matters of healthy nutrition, short delivery routes, better food quality, i.e. simply environmental protection, exist all over the world and in the local region.
-They are intended to illustrate how the United Nations' 2030 Agenda with its 17 Sustainable Development Goals, which serve sustainable development, can be implemented.
+There are numerous good ideas and realised examples all over the world and in this region of how we can become active in the areas of healthy nutrition, short delivery routes, better food quality and, in other words, environmental protection.
+They are intended to illustrate how the United Nations Agenda 2030 with its 17 Sustainable Development Goals, which serve sustainable development, can be implemented.

 Clara Immerwahr and Fritz Haber